Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 -   [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)
     - Used to validate all CSS code written and used in this web page.
 -   [AmIResponsive](http://ami.responsivedesign.is/)
-    - Used to generate responsive images used in README files.
+    - Used to check how responsive the site is across different devices.

 ### **Lighthouse**